A year-long documentary featuring ten little girls as they encounter the wild woodland before it and their childhoods fade.

 For this film, I reveal each girl as protagonist.
 I believe the gender question as very topical, not only within the realms of pedagogy and education, but far beyond.
 And I am a woman, my body is feminine, so must be my eyes.
 I feel committed, driven by a mix of advocacy and personal history.
 I am from Southern Europe where the concept of wildlands itself cannot be really translated.
 Our environment is connoted by layers and layers of anthropic modifications.
 I am fascinated by more pristine lands, by the forest, by the unknown.
 I think we need to cross frontiers and embrace otherness, to get to know ourselves deeply and bring new biodiversity in our own biome.

 With this philosophy, our documentary deals with environmental, educational and gender issues with an intersectional approach.
 The subject is political, although there are no political slogans or mottos here, but imagination, which is a political choice indeed.
-A wild, raw, unruly, uncanny, vivid, passionate and unpredictable imagination, triggered by this emotional landscape of wildness, can still move the world.
+A wild, raw, unruly, uncanny, vivid and unpredictable imagination, triggered by this emotional landscape of wildness, can still move the world.